PipedreamHQ/pipedream/docs/docs/code/nodejs/managing-state/README.md

 ## Saving data

-You can save data within a store the `store.set` method.
+Data stores are a key & value store, you can can save data within a store the `store.set` method.
+The first argument is the _key_ where the data should be held, and the 2nd argument is the _value_ assigned to that key.

 ```javascript
 export default defineComponent({